anarseyf/cyclistic/cyclistic.md

 duration remains nearly flat (more so for Members), but ride volume can vary significantly.

-### 4. Geographical patterns are distinct across the week
+### 4. Geographical patterns are distinct across the week.

 The source dataset contains 1288 distinct docking stations.
 85% of all rides have both a start and an end station specified; in this section we